• Skip to primary navigation

 all in the family 50 years later

 On Tuesday, January 12th, 1971, All in the Family premiered on televisions across America and it went on to become one of the most beloved and important sitcoms of all time.
 It’s been 50 years since the sitcom aired and its take on real-life controversial issues helped boost it to a top tier place in American culture.
-Executive producer Norman Lear, along with Bud Yorkin, broke the rules of television by pushing the discussion of controversial social issues such as racial prejudice, sexism, and Vietnam.
+Executive producer Norman Lear, along with Bud Yorkin, broke the rules of television by pushing the discussion of contentious social issues, including racial prejudice, sexism, and the Vietnam War.

 As a result, the series earned 22 Emmys and was TV’s top-rated show for five seasons.
 By putting the Bunkers at the forefront of the show as the main family along with the Stivics (who are both very different in personal beliefs) showcase an interesting and eye-opening look at life.